dooboolab-community/hackatalk/website/docs/client/components.md

 The navigation components are group of screen components.

-### Screen
+### Page

-The screen components are screen unit component which means that it fill up the device size.
+The page components are screen unit component which means that it generally has size of the device's screen.

-### Shared
+### UI

-The shared components are mostly reusable components that can be used everywhere.
+The ui components are mostly reusable components which focus on UI layer.
 They are components like `Button`, `EditText`, `Calendar` and so on.